 Due to the increased ill-legal practice, businessmen become more and more conscious and aware to protect their brand against infringement.

 But, it is not always that other person deliberately uses the other persons registered trademark in his business.
 Sometimes, he makes every possible effort that his or her own trademark remains at arm's length distance from the existing trademark on the basis of various criteria which distinguishes the two trademarks.
 In this way, one should know that what constitutes the similarity between the two trademarks or we can say what the actions are which constitutes infringement.
 Followings are some of the rules which are the guiding principle to know what cases fall under infringement and what are not:

 Following actions amount to infringement:

 - A mark which is identical to an existing trademark is likely to create confusion among the general public.

 - A mark which is similar to other trademark and also being used for similar kind of products which are covered by the existing trademark.

-- Use registered trademark in advertisement which adversely affects the reputation of the mark.
+- Use a registered trademark in an advertisement which adversely affects the reputation of the mark.

 But, following actions do not amount to infringement:

 - If you are using a mark just to indicate the quality, kind, quantity, etc.

 - When you are using that part of the trademark which is outside the scope of the trademark registration.
 For example, you register a mark, XYZ star market with condition that you will not have an exclusive right on the words star and market.
 In this case, I can use both the words without constituting an offense.